The eRanger Ambulance transports patients to and from healthcare centers.

 $5,900 USD directly from manufacturing factory (shipping not included).
-Interview with representative
+Interview with manufacturer

 Price charged to patients varies largely by region and NGO using product.